sk878170/Binary-search/README.md

 # Binary-search

+The binary search works on one condition that the array provided to it must be sorted.
+This is also a disadvantage of binary searchthat is the array is not sorted then it will not work.
 Explanation of the Binary Search Algorithm:
 1. **Initialization**:
    - Set `left` to 0 (the index of the first element in the array) and `right` to `len(array) - 1` (the index of the last element in the array).